022- Millet Mercantile Co

 From the Community Hall, go east (right) on 50 Avenue.
 This avenue was originally called Alberta Street.
 In the early days it seemed that Alberta Street would be the main street in Millet.
 Other businesses on Alberta Street were Mrs. Campbell’s boarding house, Millet Packet, and Cooper Bros Harness and Hardware (1906).
 The location of these buildings is unknown as there was a fire on the southwest end of Alberta Street in 1910.
-These buildings, as well as Pillens Feed Store and Kovars’s pool hall we on this street west of the Mercantile Store.
+These buildings, as well as Pillens Feed Store and Kovars’s pool hall, were on this street west of the Mercantile Store.
 Alberta Street was never the main street of town as was predicted.
-The mercantile building, built in 1921, was once John West’s Mercantile Store. the bungalow next door is the West’s home that was built at the same time as the store.
+The mercantile building, built in 1921, was once John West’s Mercantile Store.
+The bungalow next door is the West’s home that was built at the same time as the store.
 See the plaque for more information.